medusajs/medusa/docs/content/how-to/uploading-images-to-spaces.md

 In order to work with images in Medusa, you need a file service plugin responsible for hosting.
 Following this guide will allow you to upload images to DigitalOcean Spaces.

 ### Before you start
-We assume, that you are currently running an instance of Medusa.
+At this point, you should have an instance of our store engine running.
 If not, we have a [full guide](https://docs.medusa-commerce.com/tutorial/set-up-your-development-environment) for setting up your local environment.

 ### Set up up DigitalOcean
 #### Create a Space